Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Abstract

 \section{Abstract}

-{\textbf{Motivation:} Inferring chemical reaction networks (CRN) from time series data is a challenge encouraged by the growing availability of quantitative temporal data at the cellular level.
-This motivates the design of algorithms to infer the preponderant reactions between the molecular species observed in a given biochemical process, and help to build CRN model structure and kinetics.
+Inferring chemical reaction networks (CRN) from concentration time series is a challenge encouraged by the growing availability of quantitative temporal data at the cellular level.
+This motivates the design of algorithms to infer the preponderant reactions between the molecular species observed in a given biochemical process, and build CRN structure and kinetics models.
 Existing ODE-based inference methods such as SINDy resort to least square regression combined with sparsity-enforcing penalization, such as Lasso.
-However, when the input time series are only available in \emph{wild type} conditions in which all reactions are present, we observe that current methods fail to learn sparse models.\\ \textbf{Results:} We present Reactmine, a CRN learning algorithm which enforces sparsity by inferring reactions in a sequential fashion within a search tree of bounded depth, ranking the inferred reaction candidates according to the variance of their kinetics, and re-optimizing the CRN kinetic parameters on the whole trace in a final pass to rank the inferred CRN candidates.
-We first evaluate its performance on simulation data from a benchmark of hidden CRNs, together with algorithmic hyperparameter sensitivity analyses, and then on two sets of real experimental data: one from protein fluorescence videomicroscopy of cell cycle and circadian clock markers, and one from biomedical measurements of systemic circadian biomarkers possibly acting on clock gene expression in peripheral organs.
-We show that Reactmine succeeds both on simulation data by retrieving hidden CRNs where SINDy fails, and on the two real datasets by inferring reactions in agreement with previous studies.\\ \textbf{Availability:} https://gitlab.inria.fr/julmarti/crninf/\\ \textbf{Contact:} \href{francois.fages@inria.fr}{francois.fages@inria.fr}\\ \textbf{Supplementary information:} \ref{sec:suppsindy}: detailed results of Reactmine and SINDy}
+However, we observe that these methods fail to learn sparse models when the input time series are only available in \emph{wild type} conditions, i.e.~without the possibility to play with combinations of zeroes in the initial conditions.
+We present a CRN inference algorithm which enforces sparsity by inferring reactions in a sequential fashion within a search tree of bounded depth, ranking the inferred reaction candidates according to the variance of their kinetics on their supporting transitions, and re-optimizing the kinetic parameters of the CRN candidates on the whole trace in a final pass.
+We show that Reactmine succeeds both on simulation data by retrieving hidden CRNs where SINDy fails, and on two real datasets, one of fluorescence videomicroscopy of cell cycle and circadian clock markers, the other one of biomedical measurements of systemic circadian biomarkers possibly acting on clock gene expression in peripheral organs, by inferring preponderant regulations in agreement with previous model-based analyses.
+The code is available at \href{https://gitlab.inria.fr/julmarti/crninf/}{https://gitlab.inria.fr/julmarti/crninf/} together with introductory notebooks.